NoChance-Dev/WolfFlix-v2/README.md

 This is the latest version of WolfFlix.

-This is i feel the complete version ill keep on working on it but be minor things now.
+This is i feel the complete version ill keep on working on it but it will be minor things for now on.

 This uses Vidsrc Ad-free API feel free to change if needed.